Day # 10

 I’m not a big fan of street food– too greasy– though I’ve gotten bolder about giving it a chance.

 Being a firm lover of fruits and smoothies, Toi An street (aka “Fruit shake street”) was a street I wanted to check out.
-When my fruit shake came as fruits, milk and water in a cup, accompanied by a bowl of shaved ice, I was both, reluctant and puzzled with the water.
+When my fruit shake came as fruits, milk and water in a cup, accompanied by a bowl of shaved ice, I was reluctant about the water.

 “Do not drink the water unless it’s boiled”